-This zesty Italian Pasta Salad recipe is simple, delicious and ready in less than 30 minutes!!
+This homemade zesty Italian Pasta Salad recipe is simple, delicious and ready in less than 30 minutes!!

 It's full of all the southern Italian classics of tomatoes, olives and just a little spicy red pepper flakes.
 You will love how easy this Italian Pasta Salad recipe is to prepare!

 This updated and improved recipe was first posted on November 21, 2018.